 When Supergirl was first announced, I was overjoyed.
-Finally, the peppy, dramatic, female-led superhero show we've needed to fill the void left by Lynda Carter's Wonder Woman!
-Not that there aren't other excellent female-led hero shows: Marvel's Agent Carter and Jessica Jones are both fantastic and groundbreaking.
+Finally, the peppy, female-led superhero show we've needed to fill the void left by Lynda Carter's Wonder Woman.
+Not that there aren't other excellent female-led comic book shows: Marvel's Agent Carter and Jessica Jones are both fantastic and groundbreaking.
 But as soon as it aired, we could tell that Supergirl was something different, a show in the vein of Lois & Clark from the people who brought us Arrow and The Flash.

 Taking The Story At Superspeed

-Don't get me wrong - it was always very enjoyable, and I've loved the show since the beginning.
-At its best Supergirl is beautifully heartwrenching, with Season 1 showcasing Melissa Benoist's acting chops in many a poignant scene, as Kara came to terms with her grief at losing Krypton.
-There's no denying this show has a lot of heart, and the emotional threads along with Cat Grant's continuing awesomeness were definitely the highlights of season 1.
+Don't get me wrong - Supergirl Season 1 was consistently enjoyable.
+At its best the show is beautifully heartwrenching, with Season 1 showcasing Melissa Benoist's acting chops in many a poignant scene, as Kara came to terms with her grief at losing Krypton.
+There's no denying Supergirl has a lot of heart, and the emotional threads — along with Cat Grant's acerbic wit — were definitely the highlights of Season 1.

-Obviously, Superman should never become a main or even supporting character.
-Clark works very well as the absentee cousin — his messages to Kara are some of the sweetest moments in the show, as he cheers her on from a distance.
-But having him briefly show up in the finale only to be totally ignored was stretching the believability a bit.
+Yet, Superman should never become a main, or even a supporting character.
+Clark works very well as the absentee cousin — his instant messages to Kara have created some of Season 1's sweetest moments, as the big brother figure cheers Kara on from a distance.

-Of course, Superman's absentee act comes down to two things: the writers don't want him to overshadow Supergirl and the licensing with Warner Brothers is tricky.
-Hopefully, season 2 will give us a Superman plot that resolves this issue.
-This could mean taking him out of the picture entirely, leaving Kara to protect the whole world, or involve him in the show somehow.
+Of course, Superman's absentee act comes down to two things: the writers don't want him to overshadow Supergirl, and the licensing is tricky.
+Hopefully, Season 2 will give us a Superman plot that resolves this issue — and if this new version of Superman is the kind, compassionate hero we wanted Henry Cavill's steel-faced titan to be, then all the better.

-But before we totally plan out Season 2, let's talk about the finale, and why it felt so anticlimactic.
+But before we totally plan out Season 2, let's talk about the Season 1 finale, and why it felt so anticlimactic.

 Did you ever watch Buffy The Vampire Slayer?
-That show had a pretty shaky season 1, running into may of the same pitfalls that Supergirl did.
+That show had a pretty shaky first season, running into may of the same pitfalls that Supergirl did.
 Yet the first finale was fantastic, featuring Buffy literally dying and facing all her greatest fears.
 And then staking them right in the heart.
 It was awesome.

-This was what the finale of Supergirl season 1 should have been, sans the actual staking of vampires (although that would certainly have been the shock twist we were hoping for).
-And the most annoying thing is, Supergirl even has a fantastic sacrifice story in the comics, when Kara saves the day in the Crisis On Infinite Earths plot.
+This was what the finale of Supergirl Season 1 should have been, sans the actual staking of vampires (although that would certainly have been the shock twist we were hoping for).
+If the writers were bereft of inspiration, Supergirl even has a fantastic sacrifice story in the comic arc Crisis On Infinite Earths, that is ripe for adaptation.

-This choice is incredible, as Kara defies a lifelong held abhorrence of killing in order to protect her cousin and the future of humanity.
-With all of that talk of sacrifice in the season 1 finale, and Kara preparing herself for a suicide mission, it definitely felt like the writers were building up to parallel this iconic moment.
+The comic features Kara defying a lifelong-held abhorrence of killing, in order to protect her cousin and the future of humanity.
+With all of that talk of sacrifice in Supergirl's Season 1 finale, and Kara preparing herself for a suicide mission, it definitely felt like the writers were building up to parallel this iconic moment.

-So what's the problem here?
-It feels a little bit like the writers are trying too hard, throwing everything at Kara at once and speeding through plots.
-Compared to The Flash season 1, which ironically took things at a much slower pace, Supergirl seems to lack depth, leaving juicy plot threads undeveloped.
+Season 1 very much felt like the writers are trying too hard, throwing everything at Kara at once and speeding through plots.
+Compared to The Flash Season 1, which ironically took things at a much slower pace, Supergirl seems to lack depth, leaving juicy plot threads undeveloped.
 And yet, the show's high points are delightful to watch, as the endearing characters struggle to face their insecurities in many an emotionally nuanced scene.

-Maybe it's just that we've seen the Superman story too many times at this point.
-There are definitely more things to be mined from the tale, but perhaps season 2 should go further than a simple alien-of-the-week structure.
-Show us the cosmic side of the Kryptonian story, with Kara actually going to other planets.
-Or how about that time travelling Legion of Super-heroes Easter Egg?
+Maybe it's just that we've seen the Superman story too many times.
+There is definitely more to be mined from the tale, but perhaps Supergirl Season 2 should go beyond the simple alien-of-the-week structure.
+Dear writers, emulate the Superman and Supergirl comics' cosmic plots, with Kara actually visiting to other planets.
+Or how about following up on that Legion of Super-heroes Easter Egg?
 And of course, more crossovers with The Flash are definitely called for.

-All in all, Supergirl season 1 was not bad by any means.
-It was actually very good, even if the finale was a bit of a let down.
-It's just so easy to see the flaws when the show is almost amazing, but we have no doubt that season 2 (should it be renewed) will resolve these issues and sent Supergirl soaring to the heights she deserves.
+Supergirl Season 1 was not bad by any means.
+It was actually pretty good, even if the finale was a bit of a letdown.
+But by resolving these flaws, and finally doing something with the oft-mentioned Superman, Season 2 could send Supergirl soaring to the heights she deserves.